Interested in Forensic Science?

 Piedmont University is the perfect institution to pursue your undergraduate degree in forensic science.

 Students pursuing a degree in forensic science receive extensive practical preparation designed to ready them for their future careers.
 The professional connections and experience in forensics offered by Piedmont faculty is unmatched in Georgia.
 Student learning extends beyond the laboratory, and specialty courses such as crime scene photography, evidence documentation, and courtroom procedure provide knowledge and experiences not typically offered in forensic science programs.
 Students also participate in professional experiences through a required, semester-long internship typically with a local or regional law enforcement agency.
 These relationships and proficiencies give students the practical knowledge and professional contacts they need to launch a successful career.
+Through these experiences, Piedmont students have actually solved cold cases and have been part of investigations in our regional community.

 Within the program, students have two tracks to choose from: lab services for incoming laboratory scientists, and a second track that focuses on mastery of forensic disciplines.
 In the first track option, students take courses in forensic sciences, as well as chemistry, biology, and mathematics — all of which provide knowledge employers desire in their incoming forensic scientists.
 The second track is focused on mastery of the forensic disciplines, including documentation, mapping, photography, fingerprints or other imprint evidence, DNA, ballistics, bloodstain patterns, and more.